icclab/cyclops/docs/setup_udr.rst

 Fixing permissions
 ------------------
-Before running any of the Cyclops framework services via *systemctl* command, make sure that the process user can full read/write access to Cyclops specific system folder and files.
+Before running any of the Cyclops framework services via *systemctl* command, make sure that the process user *cyclops* which was created earlier to run the process has full read/write access to Cyclops specific system folder and files.

 ::